Industry Leadership

 Regional Sector Partnerships (RSPs)

-Regional Sector Partnerships (RSPs) are the vehicle for bringing employers from specific industries within a region together to collectively address workforce needs and align education and training programs with real-world requirements.
+In Connecticut, Industry Leadership begins with Regional Sector Partnerships (RSPs).
+RSPs bring employers from specific industries within a region together to collectively address workforce needs, and align education and training programs with real-world requirements.

-To date, Connecticut has built 14 RSPs, comprised of 500+ employers, in healthcare, IT, bioscience, manufacturing, and more.
-These RSPs are collaborating with K-12, higher education, adult education, and training providers to define skill needs and develop regional programming, industry-informed curricula, and work-based learning opportunities to meet those needs.
+Together, these RSPs have collaborated with K-12 schools, higher education institutions, adult education programs, and training providers to define workforce skill needs and develop regional programming, industry informed curricula, and work-based learning opportunities to meet those needs.

 Learn more about Regional Sector Partnerships